Mental Wealth Management

 That said, it's important to recognise that health and safety is a joint responsibility.
 The UK Health and Safety at Work Act etc. 1974, places duties on both the employer and the employee.

-When people understand that their emotional wellbeing impacts their ability to think and function and if they know what to do to safeguard it, they can take appropriate action to keep themselves well.
+Helping people to understand how their sense of wellbeing impacts their ability to think and function and how they can safeguard it, means they take appropriate action to keep themselves well.

 Training Objective